jamhanpar/jamhanpar/README.md

 - LinkedIn: https://www.linkedin.com/in/jameshansungpark/

 ### ⚡ Fun fact:
 I won 3rd place in a Junior Ping Pong Tournament!
-I was a sushi chef at age 16.
+I was also a sushi chef at age 16.

+### 🎨 Hobbies:
+Snowboarding, hiking, reading, playing guitar, gardening, camping

 <!--
 **jamhanpar/jamhanpar** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.